List of Genshin Impact characters: Liyue

 An elegant opera singer of the Heyu Tea House, and the director and playwright of the Yun-Han Opera Troupe.

 Adepti

-The Adepti (singular Adeptus) are a group in Liyue that consists of both illuminated beasts and gods.
+The Adepti (仙 (Xiān)) (singular Adeptus) are a group in Liyue that consists of both illuminated beasts and gods.
 Most of them are bound by a contract to protect Liyue from demons and evil gods and are led by the Prime of Adepti, Rex Lapis himself.